Kovai Express: Rake

 Kovai Express contains a total number of 22 LHB coach.
-Previously it has a single dedicated rake unit but now It's rakes are being shared with Brindhavan Express.
-It's rakes are maintained at GSN yard, Bainbridge, Chennai.
+Previously it has a single dedicated rake unit but now its rakes are being shared with Brindhavan Express.
+Its rakes are maintained at GSN yard, Bainbridge, Chennai.
 The current composition is as follows:

 Historic information

-The old number was 75/76, later changed in 80's to 2675/2676, as per new four digit format numbering system later adopted by the Indian Railways.
-From December 2011 onwards 5 digit train number system was introduced all over India and accordingly Kovai express train number was again changed as 12675/12676.
+The old number was 75/76, later changed in the 1980s to 2675/2676, as per new four-digit format numbering system later adopted by the Indian Railways.
+From December 2011 onwards 5-digit train number system was introduced all over India and accordingly Kovai express train number was again changed as 12675/12676.

-In 1978 it was pulled by a Diesel Engine with Kovai Express Boldly written on it.
+In 1978 it was pulled by a Diesel Engine with Kovai Express boldly written on it.
 It used to start from Chennai at 6 A.M and its next stop was Katpadi arriving at 7.43 A.M.
 Other stops at that time was Jolarpet, Salem, Erode, Tiruppur and Coimbatore.
-It use to reach Cbe at 2 p.m. and start back at 2.20 p.m.
+It used to reach Cbe at 2 p.m. and start back at 2.20 p.m.
 Now Shatabdi Express has taken over the Kovai express timings.